 For meteorology we used initial and boundary conditions from the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecast System (IFS) model, with an update frequency of 3 h.
-Boundary data for gas-phase species, including most of the lumped NMVOC compounds, were provided through simulations of the Model for Ozone and Related chemical Tracers (MOZART) driven by meteorological data from the National Center for Environmental Prediction (NCEP) presented in Emmons et al. (2010), with an update frequency of 6 h.
+For runs on climatic timescales boundary data could e.g. be provided by the ECHAM-HAM (Stier et al., 2005) or (for past episodes) by ERA-40 (Uppala et al., 2005)/ERA-Interim (Simmons et al., 2007) reanalyses, which are all based on the IFS and would therefore deliver comparable meteorology.
+Boundary data for gas-phase species, including most of the lumped NMVOC compounds, were provided through simulations of the Model for Ozone and Related chemical Tracers (MOZART) driven by meteorological data from the National Center for Environmental Prediction (NCEP) presented in Emmons et al. (2010), with an update frequency of 6h.
 No boundary data for aerosol components were available from MOZART or other models that matched our aerosol mechanism.
 Therefore, we took the output of a previous (otherwise identical) simulation of COSMO-ART and chose one point in the Northern Atlantic (8.7° W, 47.4° N, see Fig. 1).
 We averaged the simulated aerosol characteristics over the complete simulation period, and used this vertical column as lateral boundary conditions for all aerosol variables.
 While this gives more realistic aerosol concentrations at the boundaries, the total inflow will still be underestimated.
+In this work we will show that simulated particulate matter concentrations are often underestimated, which will also be the case for boundary conditions based on such a simulation.

 The emission inventory for Europe developed by TNO (Netherlands) within the Monitoring Atmospheric Composition and Climate (MACC) project (TNO/MACC, Kuenen et al., 2011; Denier van der Gon et al., 2010) provides anthropogenic emissions.
 This is a follow-up and improvement of the earlier TNO-GEMS emission database (Visschedijk et al., 2007).
 Therein, emissions from 10 different SNAP (Selected Nomenclature for sources of Air Pollution) source categories are represented by a spatial pattern of annual emission totals for the years 2003-2007, and statistical time functions for species, country and source category dependent monthly, weekly and daily cycles.
 Our speciation of non-methane volatile organic compounds (NMVOC) mass totals is done using composition information from Passant (2002) and a translation matrix to RADM2 (J. Keller, PSI, Switzerland, personal communication, 2009).
-Aerosol emissions are provided as mass totals of particulate matter below 10 μm (PM10) and below 2.5 μm (PM{2.5}) in diameter.
+Aerosol emissions are provided as mass totals of particulate matter below $10 \,\mu\text{m}$ (PM10) and below $2.5 \,\mu\text{m}$ (PM{2.5}) in diameter.
 We distribute them onto the different MADE modes following Elleman and Covert (2010), with a disaggregation into chemical components using a split table from TNO (Table 1).
-Emission country totals per SNAP category from the
+Emission country totals per SNAP category from the International Institute for Applied Systems Analysis (IIASA, PRIMES09 scenario) serve to extrapolate TNO/MACC emissions to years after 2007.
+With its spatial resolution of about